oklog/oklog/README.md

 # OK Log

 OK Log is a distributed and coördination-free log management system for big ol' clusters.
+It's an on-prem solution that's designed to be easy to operate, easy to scale, and easy to extend.

 - [Article motivating the system](https://peter.bourgon.org/ok-log)
 - [Detailed system design](DESIGN.md)

+## Is OK Log for me?

+You may consider OK Log if...

+- You're using a hosted solution like Loggly, and want to move logs on-prem
+- You're using Elasticsearch, but find it unreliable, difficult to operate, or don't use many of its features
+- You're using a custom log pipeline with e.g. Fluentd or Logstash, and having performance problems
+- You just wanna, like, grep your logs, why is this all so complicated?

 ## Getting OK Log

+OK Log is distributed as a single, statically-linked binary for a variety of target architectures.
 Download the latest release from [the releases page](https://github.com/oklog/oklog/releases).
-OK Log is distributed as a single, statically-linked binary for your target architecture.

 ## Quickstart